splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Set options in the plot configuration panel
 =============================================================================

 The plot configuration panel lets you set options in addition to those you can set on the signal line.
-To display the panel, click the :strong:`Configure plot` icon (gear) next to the :strong:`plot actions` menu (|more|) in the last column of the plot line.
+To display the panel, select the :strong:`Configure plot` icon (gear) next to the :strong:`plot actions` menu (|more|) in the last column of the plot line.

 The options that are available depend on the type of chart.
 No chart type supports all the available options.